rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 +++
-title = "The Road to learn React" description = "The Road to learn React is your way to learn ReactJs in 2017 by building a real world application.
-You will get a foundation before you dive into more advanced topics like Redux, Flow and React Router.
+title = "The Road to learn React" description = "The Road to learn React is your way to learn React by building a real world application.
+You will get a foundation before you dive into more advanced topics.
 It's a huge tutorial ..." date = "2017-03-09T13:50:46+02:00" tags = ["learn", "react"] categories = ["React"]